Hypothermia and Frostbite

 Well, the Mayo Clinic states that hypothermia is “a medical emergency that occurs when your body loses heat faster than it can produce heat, causing a dangerously low body temperature.
 Normal body temperature is around 98.6 F (37 C).
 Hypothermia occurs as your body temperature passes below 95 F (35 C).”

 Severe hypothermia can lead to frostbite, which freezes parts of the body when they are exposed to extremely cold temperatures.
 In so many of the isolated reservation communities our organization serves, the temperature can be well below freezing many days throughout the winter and frostbite can occur in a matter of minutes.

 When coupled with the poverty that exists on these reservations, this makes for a perfect storm.
 Poverty, lack of local heating sources and sub-freezing temps can lead to potentially life threatening consequences.
 This is why we go to such lengths to help our reservation partners ensure winter safety for Elders, providing:

 - Firewood and winter fuel vouchers for hundreds of Elders on Northern Plains and Southwest reservations

 - Winter emergency boxes with food, water, flashlights, batteries, scarves, hats, gloves, and winter emergency blankets to get Elders through winter storms

-- Weatherization of Elders’ homes by caulking and putting up plastic around doors and windows to keep out the cold and keep in the precious heat
+- Weatherization of Elders’ homes by caulking and putting up plastic around doors and windows to keep out the cold and keep in the precious heat, and in the Southwest, Home Repair services for Elders with safety risk

 - Emergency relief when blizzards and other winter weather create risk for Elders